Algebra Homeschool Curriculum for Learning Abled Kids

 Many of the algebra homeschool curriculum below include math teaching videos.
 Your high schooler may be able to learn the algebra more easily through the audio-visual teaching.
 Sometimes a student gets “stuck,” and the explanation being used doesn’t make sense, so some of the resources can be really helpful.

-When my guys got stuck with their algebra homeschool curriculum and I wasn’t sure how to explain the concepts to them we used Purple Math’s and Khan Academy’s free teaching videos online.
+When my guys got stuck within their algebra homeschool curriculum and I wasn’t sure how to explain the concepts to them we used Purple Math’s and Khan Academy’s free teaching videos online.
 It is fairly easy to locate videos that teach whatever math concept your child is having trouble understanding through one of these resources or via YouTube videos.
 We sometimes used one or the other, and sometimes both!

 High School Algebra Homeschool Curriculum Choices: